Niko731973/The-Eternal-Market/README.md

 6) Number of Successful Deliveries
 6) Number of Disputed Sales
 8) The Time and Date of the Last Successful Sale

-A small percentage is taken out of the cost of each order placed to pay for development of TEM.

 A small listing fee is charged for every new listing created to discourage spam/scammers.